-I’ve already started seeing the college shopping lists pop up in my Pinterest feed (and I’ve even got a shopping list on Midlife Rambler!) but I found out the hard way that one size does not fit all when it comes to what your student will need for college.
+I’ve already started seeing the college shopping lists pop up in my Pinterest feed (and I’ve even got a list of college dorm essentials myself!) but I found out the hard way that one size does not fit all when it comes to what your student will need for college.
 If you simply take one of the comprehensive lists of everything you’ll need for college, I can guarantee that you will spend way more than you need to on things your student will never use or that might not even be allowed.

 In order to spend wisely for college, you’ll need some answers.
-You don’t want to be the parent who shows up on move-in day with a toaster oven only to find out that toaster ovens aren’t even allowed.
+You don’t want to be the parent who shows up for college move-in with a toaster oven only to find out that toaster ovens aren’t even allowed.
 (A true story from my naive past.)

-So how to get the information you need?
+Once you know the questions you need to ask, how do you get the answers?
+That’s a great question!
+(Ha ha!)
 Your first stop should be the Student Housing section of your college website.
 There you can get floor plans for your dorm room and a list of what’s provided.
 Bed, Bath and Beyond also has a college page where you can enter your school’s name and get a really helpful list showing what size the beds are (Twin or Twin XL for example) and what you can bring or not bring.
+(Be sure to verify this with your college, though.)

 Your next stop needs to be YouTube.
 Search for “Dorm Tour” + your child’s dorm.
 That’s where you’ll get the real scoop on what’s needed and what isn’t allowed at your college dorm.
 Plus, you’ll pick up good tips like dealing with noise, whether the dorms run hot or cold, and each dorm’s reputation.